Dissertation MA International Studies and Diplomacy

 - shows a critical understanding of the relevant literature;

-- illustrates develops a focused and clear argument, supported by the relevant use of theoretical material and evidence;
+- illustrates develops a focussed and clear argument, supported by the relevant use of theoretical material and evidence;

-The original component of the dissertation can be satisfied in a number of ways, among them, the presentation of new data/evidence, (re)analysis or further development of existing analyses, and the critical re-evaluation or re-interpretation of existing theoretical material with reference to the specific, chosen, area of study.
+The original component of the dissertation can be satisfied in a number of ways, among them, the presentation of new data/evidence, (re)analysis or further development of existing analyses, and the critical re-evaluation or re-interpretation of existing theoretical material with reference to the topic of focus.